cimryan/teslausb/headless-scripts/Readme.md

 # Flashable image to get started more quickly

-# This is a WORK IN PROGRESS, SHOULD BE WORKING.
+# This is a WORK IN PROGRESS, SHOULD CURRENTLY BE WORKING.

 ## Notes

 * Assumes your Pi has access to Wifi, with internet access (during setup).
 (But all setup methods do currently.)
-USB networking still enabled for troubleshooting.
+USB networking is still enabled for troubleshooting or manual setup
+* This image will work for either headless or automatic setup.

 ## Configure the SD card before first boot of the Pi

-1. Flash the image from [here (10-24 dated image)](https://www.dropbox.com/s/6f8kxenvtz8pkj9/image_2018-10-24-teslausb_headless-lite.zip?dl=0) using Etcher or similar.
-(Be sure to click the `...` on Dropbox and download the `.zip` file.)
+1. Flash the image from [Image dated 2018-10-27](https://www.dropbox.com/s/pr9gampu6upmmaf/image_2018-10-27-teslausb_headless-lite.zip?dl=0) using Etcher or similar.
+Be sure to download the `.zip` file, although the `.img` file should work also.

+### For headless (automatic) setup

 1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for setup (including archive, Wifi, and push notifications (if desired).)
-A sample conf file is in this repo.
-I.e. file should contain at a minimum (replace with your own values):
+A sample conf file is located in the `boot` folder on the SD card.

+    The  file should contain at a minimum (replace with your own values):
     ```
     export archiveserver=Nautilus
     export sharename=SailfishCam